w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 The sequential Phragmén method is a multi-winner election method introduced by Edvard Phragmén in the 1890s.
-While sequential Phragmén is currently in use on Polkadot and Kusama, an improvement on the sequential Phragmén method named [BalPhragmms](#external-resources) will be used in the future.
+While sequential Phragmén is currently in use on Polkadot and Kusama, an improvement on the sequential Phragmén method named [Phragmms](#external-resources) will be used in the future.

 The quote below taken from the reference [Phragmén paper](#external-resources) sums up the purpose of the sequential Phragmén method: